MedAlign: A Clinician-Generated Dataset for Instruction Following with Electronic Medical Records: Benchmarking LLM Performance

 \paragraph{LLM Selection} We evaluated six distinct LLMs, chosen to capture both state-of-the-art, closed-source LLM capabilities available to consumers via an API as well as smaller, open-source and user-modifiable LLMs with more lenient commercial licensing (e.g., MosaicML's MPT-7B-Instruct model).
 Additionally, we designed our experiments to directly evaluate the impact of model parameters and context length.

 For a state-of-the-art LLM, we selected GPT-4 (through Microsoft's Azure OpenAI HIPAA compliant gpt-4-32k-0301 API) due to its state-of-the-art performance on various medical tasks, its long 32k context length, and its availability to researchers and clinics.
-However, despite this context length, it proved insufficient for accommodating full EHRs (more than 80\% of EHRs in \dataset\ contain more than 32k tokens, see Table \ref{tab:ehr_statistics}).
-To address this limitation, we explored a multi-step refinement (MR) approach \cite{topsakal2023creating} to maximize effective context length.
-In this approach, the EHR is divided into ``chunks'' designed to be as big as possible while still fitting within the model's context length.
-A response to the instruction is generated using the first EHR ``chunk'', then the second ``chunk'' is given to the model and the model can refine its response or maintain the same response, and so on, until the entire EHR has been passed through the model.
+However, despite this context length, it proved insufficient for accommodating full EHRs (more than 80\% of EHRs in \dataset\ contain more than 32k tokens, see see Table \ref{tab:ehr_statistics}).
+To address this limitation, we explored a multi-step refinement (MR) approach \citep{topsakal2023creating} to maximize effective context length.
+In this approach, the EHR is divided into ``chunks'' designed to be as big as possible (30k tokens, without concern for maintaining valid XML structure) while still fitting within the model's context length.
+A response to the instruction is generated using the chronologically first/earliest EHR ``chunk'' as context, then the second ``chunk'' is given to the model and the model is instructed to update its response if appropriate or maintain the same response otherwise, and so on, until the entire EHR has been fed through the model.
+We acknowledge the potential effectiveness of other methods, such as Retrieval Augmented Generation (RAG), in answering questions regarding long documents.
+However, our primary interest was in measuring the LLMs' abilities to discern and utilize clinically relevant material when answering questions about the EHR.
+While methods such as RAG would likely be performant in this area, they would not have enabled us to directly assess the LLMs' innate abilities to ignore irrelevant material and find details pertinent to the instruction.

 For smaller, open-source models we evaluated Vicuña-7B and Vicuña-13B \cite{vicuna2023} as well as MPT-7B-Instruct \cite{MosaicML2023Introducing}.
 These models are widely available and user-modifiable with favorable licensing agreements, but they have considerably smaller context lengths (2048 tokens) compared to GPT-4.
 To enable more direct comparisons, we assessed GPT-4 under a restricted context length designed to exactly match the context length of the Vicuña model.